Kuwaiti police use stun grenades to disperse protesters

 An initial demonstration, part of a series of marches against what activists regard as a rubber-stamp parliament, took place in the east of the oil-producing Gulf Arab state without intervention by police.

-Kuwait bans public gatherings of more than 20 people without a permit and demonstrations outside pre-assigned areas are often forcibly routed by police citing security reasons.
+Public gatherings of more than 20 people without a permit are banned and demonstrations outside pre-assigned areas are often forcibly routed by police citing security reasons.

 Protest marches have occurred more frequently in the U.S.-allied country since the ruling emir, Sheikh Sabah al-Ahmad al-Sabah, used emergency powers in October to change the electoral system.
 He said the amendments were aimed at fixing a flawed voting system and would ensure political stability.

-Opposition politicians, who include tribal figures and Islamists, say the new voting system was tailored to usher in a government-friendly parliament, and they boycotted elections on December 1 in protest.
+Opposition politicians, including tribal figures and Islamists, say the new system was tailored to usher in a government-friendly parliament, and they boycotted elections on December 1 in protest.

-A demonstration on the eve of the parliamentary vote calling for a boycott drew tens of thousands of Kuwaitis, in what organizers described as the largest march in the country's history.
+A peaceful demonstration on the eve of that vote, calling for a boycott, drew tens of thousands, in what organizers described as the largest march in the country's history.
 Since the election, the number of protesters taking part in marches organized through social media has dwindled.

 (Reporting by Mahmoud Harby; Writing by Sylvia Westall; Editing by Mark Heinrich)